pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 - Navigate to [Microsoft365.com](https://www.microsoft365.com)
 - Enter `chocolate` into the search bar
-- Items will be shown from the data ingested by the Graph connector in the search results.
+- Items will be shown from the data ingested by the Copilot connector in the search results.

 ![Data from custom API displayed in Microsoft Search](./assets/content.png)